La Lupa (Swiss singer)

 La Lupa is a Swiss singer and performer known in the Alps region for her eclectic stage performances while wearing colorful, eccentric costumes.

 Biography

 She was born Maryli Maura Marconi in the Onsernone valley in the canton of Ticino, on 9 February 1947.
 She was given the name La Lupa when she was a teenager and kept it as her stage name.
-When he was 20 years old, she went to Zurich, where she lives.
+When she was 20 years old, she went to Zurich, where she lives.